Wellington Shire Council has a legislated role in emergency management.

-Depending on the severity of the emergency and the response required, Victoria Police will direct Wellington Shire Council to open and set up the Municipal Emergency Coordination Centre (MECC).
+Depending on the severity of the emergency and the response required, Victoria Police may direct Wellington Shire Council to open the Municipal Emergency Coordination Centre (MECC).
 The MECC is where Council's emergency resources are managed.

 The location of a significant emergency may mean that residents are unable to return to their homes for a period of time.
 Based on local need, Council may then open an Emergency Relief Centre in a suitable location.